-I would buy a round-trip ticket and save myself the headache of waiting in the lines at the Versailles station.
+I would buy a round-trip ticket and save myself the headache of waiting in lines at the Versailles station.

 The Palace of Versailles is about a 5-minute walk from the RER station, so it is easy to do.

 Visit the inside of the castle and allow the audio guide to tell you all about this fabulous palace.
-Then tour the expansive gardens not overlooking the working farm and vineyards that are still on the property.
+Then tour the expansive gardens not overlooking the working farm and vineyards still on the property.

 Submitted by Natasha Lequepeys of And Then I Met Yoko

-If you’re lucky you may see wild deer or boar.
+If you’re lucky, you may see wild deer or boar.

-Depending on your time you may be able to visit other castles in the region.
+Depending on your time, you may be able to visit other castles in the region.

-Check out this travel guide to the Loire Valley that highlights some other great options and lets you see while the Loire Valley made our list of great day trips from Paris by train.
+Check out this travel guide to the Loire Valley that highlights some other great options and lets you see how the Loire Valley made our list of great day trips from Paris by train.